-SNOW/EMERGENCY CLOSING: Visit www.nycpm.edu or Call (212) 410-8012.
+Emergency Notification system: Visit www.nycpm.edu or Call (212) 410-8012.

 On rare occasions, especially in cases of emergency the College may need to contact the student body quickly and as a group.
-For this purpose, the College may implement a text messaging system called AlertFirst.
+For this purpose, the College has implemented a text messaging system called AlertFirst.
 All students are urged to register with this system by providing their cellular telephone numbers to the Registrar and then texting NYCPM to 95643.
-This will insure inclusion should conditions for emergency notice arise.
+This will ensure inclusion should conditions for emergency notice arise.
 Students are responsible for acting in response to alerts in a timely and appropriate manner.